Daytona International Speedway

 Daytona International Speedway is a race track in Daytona Beach, Florida, United States, about 50 mi north of Orlando.
 Since opening in 1959, it has been the home of the Daytona 500, the most prestigious race in NASCAR as well as its season opening event.
 The venue also hosts the 24 Hours of Daytona, one of three races that make up the Triple Crown of endurance racing.
 In addition to NASCAR and IMSA, the track also hosts races of ARCA, AMA Superbike Championship, SCCA, and AMA Supercross Championship.
 The track features multiple layouts including the primary 2.500 mi high-speed tri-oval, a 3.560 mi sports car course, a 3.510 mimotorcycle course, and a 1320 ft karting and motorcycle flat-track.
 The track's 180 acre infield includes the 29 acre Lake Lloyd, which has hosted powerboat racing.

-The track was built in 1959 by NASCAR founder William "Bill" France Sr. to host racing that was held at the former Daytona Beach Road Course.
+The track was built in 1959 by NASCAR founder Bill France Sr. to host racing that was held at the former Daytona Beach Road Course.
 His banked design permitted higher speeds and gave fans a better view of the cars.
 The speedway is operated by NASCAR pursuant to a lease with the City of Daytona Beach on the property that runs until 2054.
 The venue describes itself as the "World Center of Racing".

 Lights were installed around the track in 1998, and today it is the third-largest single-lit outdoor sports facility.
 The speedway has been renovated four times, with the infield renovated in 2004 and the track repaved in 1978 and 2010.
 On January 22, 2013, the fourth speedway renovation was unveiled.
 On July 5, 2013, ground was broken on "Daytona Rising" to remove backstretch seating and completely redevelop the frontstretch seating.
 The renovation was by design-builder Barton Malow Company in partnership with Rossetti Architects.
 The project was completed in January 2016, and cost US $400 million.
 It emphasized improved fan experience with five expanded and redesigned fan entrances (called "injectors"), as well as wider and more comfortable seats, and more restrooms and concession stands.
 After the renovations were complete, the track's grandstands had 101,500 permanent seats with the ability to increase permanent seating to 125,000.
 The project was finished before the start of Speedweeks in 2016.